48th Telluride Film Festival

-The 48th Telluride Film Festival took place on September 2–6, 2021 in Telluride, Colorado, United States.
-After the cancellation of the previous year's event due to the COVID-19 pandemic in Colorado, the festival required proof of vaccination, a negative COVID-19 test within 72 hours and masks worn indoor to prevent the spread of COVID-19.
+The 48th Telluride Film Festival took place from September 2–6, 2021 in Telluride, Colorado, United States.
+After the cancellation of the previous year's event due to the COVID-19 pandemic in Colorado, the festival required proof of vaccination, a negative COVID-19 test within 72 hours and masks worn indoors to prevent the spread of COVID-19.

 Director Barry Jenkins, who previously annually has curated the festival's Calling Cards and Great Expectations programs, was appointed as this year's guest director.
 Telluride honored Riz Ahmed, Jane Campion, and Peter Dinklage as the awardees of the Silver Medallion.
 Film historian Annette Insdorf received the Special Medallion award.
+Luke Dorman, Meow Wolf’s Lead Graphic Designer, was chosen as the creative behind the edition's poster.